Andy-set-studio/stalfos.io/01-css-framework.md

 ---
 layout: documentation-post
 title: CSS
+permalink: /css-framework/
-permalink: /css/
+redirect_from: /css/
-hidden_title: Stalfos CSS documentation
+hidden_title: Stalfos CSS framework documentation
 ---

 Stalfos provides you with a really simple and lightweight CSS framework that you can use to help you build powerful, lightweight a front-end.